vsbenas/parser-gen/README.md

 **Special rules**

-*SPACES* defines the different symbols that the parser skips around tokens.
+*SPACES* defines the different symbols that the parser skips around tokens (and terminals in non-token rules).
 It is by default defined as:
 ```lua
 SPACES <- ' ' / '\n' / '\r'
 ```